List of exercises

 ax.tick_params(labelsize=15)

-Exercise Customization-3: adapting a gallery example
+Plotting-2: Adapting a gallery example

 This is a great exercise which is very close to real life.

-Browse the various example galleries (links above).
+Browse the Vega-Altair example gallery.

 Then try to modify the data a bit.